Mount Tamalpais Rock Climbing

 Head 1.4 miles up Pantoll road, and then head right on East Ridgecrest Blvd, once again following the signs to Mt.
 Tamalpia's East Summit.
 The parking lot will be at the end of the road, 2.8 miles later.

 All climbing is accessed via the Plank trail, which will have a sign stating .3 miles to the observation tower.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Tamalpais:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Tamalpais: